mingyuya/Advanced-Lane-Lines/writeup_template.md

 6) **Update** the instances
 7) **Calculate** radius of curvature and distance from lane center

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one :

 ![alt text][image2]

 ##### Binary Image of Lane Lines